We absolutely can’t thank you enough.

 Your attorney may make a counter demand in settlement negotiations.
 Once a settlement agreement is reached, the case ends.
 Payment is disbursed by the defendant.
 An attorney must then carefully resolve all liens and other claims that may be asserted to the plaintiff’s recovery.

-Damages in a Medical Malpractice Case
+Damages in a

 As an essential element of a medical malpractice case, a plaintiff must show that he or she suffered harm and is due compensation because of the injury.
 This involves demonstrating the monetary value of the plaintiff’s losses.